davidelnunes/TwitterTools/README.md

 Bare in mind that twitter _ToS_ prevents you from supplying any tweet dataset by the means of automatic download of a file.
 If you plan on distributing any dataset of tweets I would recommend distributing the data with reference to the Tweet IDs only - since tweet content belongs to twitter.

 #Command Line Interface#

-The self-contained _Jar_ requires at lest Java 7 to run.
+I also packed everything in a self-contained [_Jar_ file](https://github.com/davidelnunes/TwitterTools/releases/download/v1.0/twitter-tools.jar) that can be used to run the tool from the command line.

-I also packed everything in a self-contained _Jar_ file that can be used to run the tool from the command line as follows.
+The self-contained _Jar_ was compiled with Java 7.

 ##Download Tweets with a Keyword##